1f604/tictactoe-ai/README.md

 The hard part was coding up the `win_probability` and really making sure that it's correct.

 Actually I thought it was wrong when it was right.
 Specifically, it was telling me that the corner first move was the best, even though I thought that the center move was the best.
-Actually it turns out that the corner move really IS the best but only if the player doesn't pick the center.
+Actually it turns out that the corner move really IS the best if opponent plays randomly.
 But I thought it was obvious to pick the center.
 So I added a heuristic that basically said that the center move was more likely to picked than the other places, and that adjustment made it prefer the center move over the corner move.

 # perfectplay_outcome